-1.13 Financial Assets and Financial Liabilities
+Note 1.13 Financial assets and financial liabilities

-1.13.1 Recognition
+Note 1.13.1 Recognition

 Financial assets and financial liabilities arise where the Trust is party to the contractual provisions of a financial instrument, and as a result has a legal right to receive or a legal obligation to pay cash or another financial instrument.
 The GAM expands the definition of a contract to include legislation and regulations which give rise to arrangements that in all other respects would be a financial instrument and do not give rise to transactions classified as a tax by Office of National Statistics.